tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 }
 ```

-It also comes in a [`SignedCookieJar`] variant that will sign cookies with a key so
+It also comes in a [`SignedCookieJar`] variant that will sign cookies with a key, so
 you're sure someone hasn't tampered with them.

 `IntoResponseParts` makes this possible without requiring any middleware.